 Please read the following carefully to understand who we are, our practices regarding your personal data as well as how and why we process it.
 We have also included information on how to contact us and any supervisory authorities should you be required to make a complaint.

 Wearable Technologies Ltd (“WTL”) is a company that supplies data gathering garments.
 It is registered in England and Wales as a limited company under number 08814318, with the registered office at 12 Warren Park Way, Enderby, Leicestershire, LE19 4SA, England

 For the purposes of EU & UK Data Protection Legislation we are a ‘Data Processor’ as your data, your users, your customers and/or third-party data is held on our hosted systems.
 This means you are responsible for deciding how you process personal information about you or your data subjects.
 For Russian citizens – we are a ‘Data Operator’ in this context.

-Our Chief Data Privacy Officer (CDPO) is responsible for helping with all enquiries relating to our management of your personal data.
-If you wish to contact our CDPO please use the email address below.
+Our Data Privacy Officer (DPO) is responsible for helping with all enquiries relating to our management of your personal data.
+If you wish to contact our DPO please use the email address below.

 WTL obtains personal data about you and/or your data subjects, for example, when:

 – you have systems which integrate or are hosted on our platforms; or